DavidSilveira80/DavidSilveira80/README.md

 ### Hi,I'm David Silveira 👋
-- 🌱 I’m currently learning web devolopment with Python and Django
+- 🐍I’m currently learning web devolopment with Python and Django
 <!--
 **DavidSilveira80/DavidSilveira80** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.